DataDog/storedog/README.md

 Below is a breakdown of services and some instructions on how to use them.

 ### Ads
 There are two advertisement services, the default service is built in Java and there is another option available in Python.
 These services do the same thing, have the same endpoints, run on the same port (`3030`), and have the same failure modes.
-The biggest difference is the Python service uses a Postgres database to store the ads, while the Java service uses an in-memory list.
 These ads are served through the `Ads.tsx` component in the frontend service.

 To switch between the Java and Python services, see the instructions in the [Ads service README](./services/ads/README.md).